Akulola/Film-Findr/README.md

 3. Start the development server: npm start

+4. Open your browser and visit http://localhost:3000 to access the Film Findr website.

+## Technologies Used ##

 ## CONCLUSION ##
 Finding the perfect movie to watch can be time-consuming and overwhelming process due to the vast number of choices available.The Film Findr app simplifies the movie-watching experience by offering intuitive search and filtering options, allowing users to narrow down their choices based on criteria such as genre, release date and ratings